ianngiaw/CS3245-Homework/HW3/README.txt

 keyed by the tokens present in the document, with values being the normalized term frequencies of that term in that document.

+PostingReader provides a layer of abstraction over python's file seek and read functions.
+PostingReader is initialized using a python file object of the postings file and the pointer to the start of a postings list for a token.
+The document ids and term frequencies are then retrieved by calling the PostingReader's next method.

 Lastly, the output of the of the two functions, normalize_query_term_frequencies and get_document_normalized_term_freq, are passed to score_documents which calculates the cosine score of each document. process_query then returns the